discretize/discretize-guides/cm-guides/ranger/condi-soulbeast/index.md

 Boons get removed upon entering combat here, so stacking them is pointless.
 Effects will stay though so take advantage of that and precast what you can.
 </Message>

 - Optionally before pre-stacking you can get into combat by jumping off the side of the map.
 This allows you to pre-stack on weapon swap sigils such as <Item id="24609"/> and <Item id="24599"/>.
-- Merge with Bristleback and cast <Skill name="sharpen spines"/>, and then swap back to Lynx.
+While in combat you can also precast <Trait name="Poison MAster"/> by using a <Skill id="42944"/> ability.
+- <Skill name="Sharpen Spines"/> while merged with Bristleback then swap to your desired pet and enter <Skill id="42944"/> (If you are staying with Bristleback you can cast <Skill name="Sharpen Spines"/> a second time after taking the _Mistlock Singularity_)
+- With <Trait name="Light on your Feet"/> selected, use <Skill name="Quick Shot"/> and dodge twice.
-- Cast <Skill name="Vulture stance"/>, <Skill name="sharpening stone"/>, <Skill name="one wolf pack"/> and <Skill name="moa stance"/>
+- As you are didging cast <Skill name="Vulture stance"/>, <Skill name="sharpening stone"/>, <Skill name="one wolf pack"/> and <Skill name="moa stance"/>
+- Cast <Skill name="Double Arc"/>
 - Take mistlock _Mistlock Singularity_ and swap any skills back you have changed.
+- Cast <Skill name="Double Arc"/> again
 - As you walk into the arena make sure to stack <Trait id="1912"/> for some extra initial damage.
 - Cast <Skill name="Sun Spirit"/> so it spawns towards the middle of the arena.